hyprland-community/hpr-scratcher/README.md

 # TODO

-- Allow different "poles" for scratchpads instead of always sliding from the top
 - Allow auto-restart of applications (if closed)
   - Allow closing the app on unfocus
 - Move to socket instead of hyprctl when possible